 Pinellas County received the Substance Abuse and Mental Health Services Administration (SAMHSA) AOT grant Notice of Award on 9/27/2018.
 Partners collaborated to set up the AOT operating procedures and the program accepted the first client in February of 2019.
-As of June 1, 2020, there were 20 active AOT clients with a total of 62 clients served since the program's inception.
+As of July 31, 2021, there were 23 active AOT clients with a total of 107 clients served since the program's inception.

-The AOT program allowed the County to implement a new program within the mental health system to address an unmet need for individuals with a serious mental illness (SMI) who have been courtordered to treatment.
+The AOT program allowed the County to implement a new program within the mental health system to address an unmet need for individuals with a serious mental illness (SMI) who have been court-ordered to treatment.
 The County's goals are to 1) reduce Baker Act re-admission rates among this population; 2) reduce interactions with law enforcement due to non-compliance with court orders; 3) improve integration with primary medical care and preventive health services; and 4) integrate key community programs including the jail diversion program with the courts, Public Defender's Office, public receiving facilities and treatment providers.
-This program added a new, dedicated treatment team within the community to focus on the ongoing stabilization of individuals under civil commitment.
-The County anticipates serving 375 clients over the lifetime of the grant.